 You may have to do a double take when you first see this restaurant as it’s in an old car repair shop, but you certainly won’t forget Auto Rossellon once you try the food.
-The second restaurant from entrepreneurs Ronit Stern and Rafael Campos (known for their successful Toto and former Crustó bakeries) doesn’t have a concept, but rather an idea to allow the food to have a personality.
-That's why they call it a cuisine without labels and make sure punters have something good to eat every day.
+The second restaurant from entrepreneurs Ronit Stern and Rafael Campos doesn’t have a concept, but rather an idea to allow the food to have a personality.
+That's why they call it a cuisine without labels and make sure diners have something good to eat every day.

 Auto Rossellon offers a set lunch menu at a decent price and the best seasonal products possible.
 Stern, who's also the chef, incorporates some of his Israeli background into the dishes.
 The set menu may include home-made bagels with sesame butter, yogurt and spices, and a beetroot hummus.
 The eggs with coffee and a sweet treat are excellent options as well.
 There are even items specifically for children, among them a choice between a ham and cheese sandwich or eggs, toast and a drink.